 - Bending Chipboard- A slightly better grade of chipboard that is still primarily made of recycled fiber.
 There is enough quantity of good fibers to allow the chipboard to be bent.
 Bending chipboard is often used when strength and appearance are not paramount.
 Bending chipboard cartons are generally the most affordable bending boxes available.

 - Lined Chipboard- Offers a white face liner that helps to improve the appearance of the board.
 Still an affordable type of paperboard, but can be used for retail settings because of the improved appearance.

 Cardboard- Probably the most common paperboard and used in a variety of applications and industries.
 Cardboard is a generic term often used to refer to all types of paperboard.
-In the packaging industry people are commonly referring to corrugated cardboard when they ask for cardboard containers.
+In the packaging industry, people are commonly referring to corrugated cardboard when they ask for cardboard containers.
 Corrugated boxes come in thousands of sizes, shapes, and strengths.
-Corrugated fiber board is made from cellulose fibers.
+Corrugated fiberboard is made from cellulose fibers.
 The cellulose fibers are formed into two sheets of paper referred to as liners.
 These two liners are then glued to a rigid inner medium referred to as fluting.
-The three pieces combined together create a stronger board then what they would be individually.
-We just described a singe walled corrugated box.
+The three pieces combined together create a stronger board then what they would be individual.
+We just described a single-walled corrugated box.
 There are also double and triple wall corrugated boxes.

-These are only a couple of paperboard grade that are used in packaging the products in the world we live in.
-There are several interesting facts and features about paperboard that can be covered in the future.
+These are only a couple of paperboard grade that is used in packaging the products in the world we live in.
+There are several interesting facts and features of paperboard that can be covered in the future.